Business & Economics

 -

-Carry out a book/ folder cleanse.
+Carry out a folder cleanse.
 Ensure work is in a sensible order (chronological or by theme) and that sections are clearly divided ( e.g. different teachers / different topics / assessments v class work)

 -